The new-look TOTP took to the air on 8th August 1980, and straight away it was clear things had changed.

 A special show was broadcast on 30th August 1984, in which an InterCity125 express was named 'Top of the Pops', and then attempted to beat the record from London Paddington to Bristol Temple Meads station - which it did, the coverage of which caused a Bucks Fizz performance back in the studio to be cut short.
 A rather odd example of something entirely non-music related taking priority over music - on a music show.

-The rest of the show's graphics, including song intro, outro graphics, and closing credits, switched to Clarendon from 1st November 1984.
+The rest of the show's graphics, including presenter captions, song intro and outro graphics, and closing credits, switched to Clarendon from 1st November 1984.